Public Health - Epidemiology (PHEP)

 PHEP 619.
 Biology of Disease in Populations3 Units

-Description: This course provides an overview of the biology and basic pathophysiology of common acute and chronic diseases and conditions from the epidemiologic perspective.
+Description: This course provides a broad overview of the biology and basic anatomy, biochemistry, physiology, and pathophysiology of common acute and chronic diseases and conditions from the epidemiologic perspective.

 For class offerings for a specific term, refer to the Schedule of Classes